|PIC programmer for Windows 95 / 98 / XP / 7 / 8

-This is a simple program for Win95/98/XP to program the PIC firmware from
+This is a simple Windows application to program the PIC firmware from

 a HEX-file (the type generated by Microchip's

 Most modern PICs (like the PIC16F84, 16F628, 12F675, dsPIC30Fxxxx) can be